rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 * IDEALLY you'd run this automation against VMs with private IP addresses that are not accessible over the public internet.
 * If you want to safely demo on Cloud Provider VMs with public IPs you must follow these guidelines:
-  Prevent Compromise:
+  * Prevent Compromise:
     * Implement security groups that only allow the 2 VMs to talk to you and each other.
-  Limit Blast Radius of Potential Compromise:
+  * Limit Blast Radius of Potential Compromise:
     * Only deploy to an isolated VPC, not a shared VPC.
     * Only deploy to VMs with no IAM roles/rights attached.

 ## Overview

-This SSO Quick Start Guide explains how to set up an SSO demo environment, from scratch within 2 hours, that will allow you to demo Auth Service's functionality.
+This SSO Quick Start Guide explains how to set up an SSO demo environment, from scratch within two hours, that will allow you to demo Auth Service's functionality.
 You'll gain hands-on configuration experience with Auth Service, Keycloak, and a Mock Mission Application.

 Steps: